Calculus On Demand (COD) Web Site

-Starting Thursday, October 25 and continuing on Sunday, October 28, tutorials 7:00-9:00 pm, in 008 Kemeny will be devoted to reviewing for the exam as well as answering other questions.
-The exam covers day13 through day20, Optimization.
-WARNING: The second exam of previous Math 3's covered day11 through day19; ours covers day13 through day20.
-So the additional topics are not covered in the problems below.
+Starting Thursday, November 3 and continuing on Sunday, November 6, tutorials 7:00-9:00 pm, in 008 Kemeny will be devoted to reviewing for the exam as well as answering other questions.
+The exam covers day11 through day19, Curve Sketching.

 Answers to m3f10 final:1a, 2d, 3b, 4b, 5e, 6a, 7d, 8c, 9c, 10a, 11c, 12b, 13e, 14b, 15a, 16a, 17d, 18b, 19d, 20b, 21c, 22d, 23a, 24b, 25d, 26c, 27b, 28a, 29e, 30b.

 - Solutions-Final Exam, Math 3, Fall 2010